Battle of 73 Easting: Battle of Norfolk

 The British 1st Armoured division was responsible for protecting the right flank of VII Corps.
 It was assumed by the corps' planners the Iraqi 52nd Armored Division counterattacked VII Corps once their penetration into Iraqi defenses was discovered.
 The British 1st Armoured Division had two brigades which participated in Operation Desert Storm, the 4th and 7th Brigades.
 They both rotated responsibilities as the lead brigade.
 The 1st Armoured was equipped with the Challenger main battle tank.
 With a 120mm rifled main gun, thermal optics, and Chobham armor, its only rival in theatre was the American M1A1 Abrams tank.
 British infantry rode into battle on the Warrior infantry fighting vehicle.
 It had reasonable armor protection and a 30-mm gun.
-Modified versions of the vehicle included mortar carriers, Milan antitank systems, and command and control vehicles; and the British possessed a variety of excellent light armored vehicles built on their Scorpion chassis.
+Modified versions of the vehicle included mortar carriers, Milan antitank systems, and command and control vehicles; and the British possessed a variety of light armored vehicles built on their Scorpion chassis.
 British artillery was primarily American made M109 howitzers (155mm), M110 howitzers (203mm), and MLRS systems which were compatible with American systems.
 Their air support consisted of Gazelle helicopters, used for reconnaissance, and the Lynx helicopter.
 The British had their full contingent of engineer, logistics, and medical units.

 This division was commanded by forty-seven-year-old Maj.
 General Rupert Smith.
 He was a member of the British Parachute Regiment and he was an expert on Soviet armor and tank tactics.
 His division had two brigades at its disposal.
 The 4th Brigade, reinforced with extra engineers and artillery, was used for breakout operations and to clear the ground at the breach.
 The armor-heavy 7th Brigade was used for tank-on-tank engagements.